 Distractions (eg, from family, work, or finances) can interfere with arousal.

-Various genital lesions, systemic and hormonal factors, and drugs may lead or contribute to dysfunction (see Table 1: Sexual Dysfunction in Women: Some Physical Factors Contributing to Female Sexual Dysfunction).
+Various genital lesions, systemic and hormonal factors, and drugs may lead or contribute to dysfunction (see Table: Some Physical Factors Contributing to Female Sexual Dysfunction).

 SSRIs are a particularly common drug cause.